Tandysony/blog/_posts/2018-04-01-building-restful-api-with-django.md

 ### Background

-The current RnDGo web application (Version 1) uses the traditional Django method (RPC-based) to provide resources to the front-end users.
+The current RnDGo web application (Version 1.0.0-beta2) uses the traditional Django method (RPC-based) to provide resources to the front-end users.
 So far, we can handle the HTTP requests for each module.
 However, more and more problems are raising:

 - The endpoints (URLs) are not systematically organized.
 The more apps we add in, the messier for routing the HTTP requests.

 - Many of the APIs and front-end are heavily coupled.
-The rendering is also heavy from a view to a template.
+The pre-rendering is also heavy from a view to a template.

-- All the Views-URLs-Templates are for mainly for desktop users, they are not well crafted for mobile users.
-If we are developing mobile apps, developers will suffer.
+- All the Views-URLs-Templates are mainly for desktop users, they are not well crafted for mobile users.
+If we are developing mobile apps to consume our APIs, developers will suffer.

 - No versioning controls over the APIs.
 If any substantial changes made to the existing APIs, the front-end will break as some of the data wont be rendered.
-And, an older version app might not work any more (consider about future Mobile Apps or third part plug-ins, they may not updated to the lasted).
+And, an older version app might not work any more (consider about future Mobile Apps or third part plug-ins, they may not be updated to the lasted).

 ### Requirements

 To solve the above problem, we need to re-design/re-organize our APIs systematically and strategically using available tools in the market (we do not want to reinvent the wheels).
 The requirements are listed below:

-- One API for all platforms
+- One API system for all platforms
-- Decouple/Loose coupling from front-end
+- Decoupling between back-end and front-end
 - Django compatible
-- Easy to version and maintain
+- Easy to versioning and maintaining
 - Open source

 ## 2. Criteria and Solution